-Voluntary Pre-K 2022-2023
+Voluntary Pre-K 2023-24

-Title 49, Chapter 6, Part 1 of the Tennessee Code Annotated establishes requirements for voluntary pre-kindergarten (VPK) programs in Tennessee, including student eligibility requirements that local education agencies must follow in administering such programs.
+Tennessee Code Annotated Title 49, Chapter 6, Part 1 establishes requirements for voluntary pre-kindergarten (VPK) programs in Tennessee, including student eligibility requirements that local education agencies (LEAs) must follow in administering such programs.

-LEA (hereinafter referred to as "the Grantee") has been selected through the state's competitive grant process to create and provide a high quality VPK program for the 2022-23 school year.
+LEA (hereinafter referred to as "the Grantee") has been selected through the state's competitive grant process to create and provide a high-quality VPK program for the 2023-24 school year.
 The program shall comprehensively address early learning educational needs, including cognitive, physical, social, and emotional, of four-year-old children who are eligible for enrollment under state law.
 The Grantee shall provide all programming in accordance with T.C.A.
-Title 49, Chapter 6, Part 1, the policies, rules and regulations of the State Board of Education and the Tennessee Department of Education (TDOE), its state-approved grant proposal, and the Scope of Services requirements below.
+Title 49, Chapter 6, Part 1, the policies, rules and regulations of the State Board of Education (SBE) and the Tennessee Department of Education (TDOE), its state-approved grant proposal, and the Scope of Services requirements below.
 In the event of a conflict between the grant proposal and this Scope of Services, the Scope of Services requirements shall prevail.